SaphicDeveloper2/pymod_Essentials/README.md

 # PyLib

 **Write Minecraft Forge 1.16.5 content in Python instead of Java.**
 This repository contains everything you need to build and package *pymods* that run on top of the PyLib loader.

+⚡ **Fabric support coming soon** – PyLib aims to support both Forge and Fabric loaders with the same Python code.

 ---